suzannecabral/suzannecabral/README.md

 #### I am a Frontend Developer
 I can work both frontend and backend, but I really enjoy the design side of things.
 My background is a combination of web dev, graphic design, business ops, and education.

-Skills: React / Node / Express / HTML / CSS / Sass
+Skills: React / Redux / Node / Express / Python / Django

-- 🔭 I’m currently working on my portfolio design scheme
+- 🔭 I’m currently working on launching my portfolio site
 - 👯 I’m looking to collaborate on open-source projects for fun (WoW addons anyone?) or non-profits
 - ⚡ Fun fact: I'm a Tolkien nerd and I love gardening.
 Basically a hobbit.